 Opening hours Monday to Saturday, 9.30am to 5pm

 Manned by professional and helpful staff, The TIC is based within the Arts Centre and provides a full information service including places to visit, where to eat, what’s on in and around Stamford and, of course, where to stay!
-We have a full range of traditional souvenirs of Stamford together with guides, timetables and maps to help you along your way.
-And don’t forget postcards and stamps to let everyone back home know what a great time you’re having and we even sell sweets for the journey.
+We have a full range of traditional souvenirs of Stamford together with town trails, timetables and maps to help you along your way.
+And don’t forget to buy a postcard to let everyone back home know what a great time you’re having and we even sell sweets for the journey.
 If you require overnight accommodation we can help you with this.

 Welcome to Stamford